dylan-keyt/catch/README.md

 At this rate, I'll probably make a start on the unit tests tomorrow.

 #### Time spent so far: 4 pomodoros (~2 hours)

+### Day 1 - Afternoon
+I encountered a tricky CORS issue that was preventing me from proceeding, so after some searching I found a temporary, non-production resolution involving a proxy which lets me use the data from the Catch endpoint.

+Unfortunately, I had a lot of disruptions this afternoon so I wasn't able to complete as much as I'd liked to today.
+I have reached the recommended 4 hour capacity of this coding challenge, but was told that there is no time limit and I knew I'd need more time anyway.

+Tomorrow I will focus on styling and code cleanup, then start the unit tests if I have time.

+#### Time spent so far: 8 pomodoros (~4 hours)